Esfir Shub

-Esfir Ilyinichna Shub (Russian: Эсфи́рь Ильи́нична Шуб; 16 March 1894, Surazh, Russian Empire – 21 September 1959, Moscow, Soviet Union), also referred to as Esther Il'inichna Shub, was a pioneering Soviet filmmaker and editor in both the mainstream and documentary fields.
+Esfir Ilyinichna Shub (Эсфи́рь Ильи́нична Шуб; 16 March 1894, Surazh, Russian Empire – 21 September 1959, Moscow, Soviet Union), also referred to as Esther Il'inichna Shub, was a pioneering Soviet filmmaker and editor in both the mainstream and documentary fields.
 She is best known for her trilogy of films, Fall of the Romanov Dynasty (1927), The Great Road (1927), and The Russia of Nicholas II and Leo Tolstoy (1928).
-Shub is credited as the creator of compilation film and is known for her revolutionary approaches to editing and assembling preserved and archived footage.
+Shub is credited as the creator of compilation film, and is known for her revolutionary approaches to editing and assembling preserved and archived footage.

-Early life
+Early life and education

-Shub was born, March 16, 1894, into a Jewish family of landowners in the town of Surazhe, a small town in the Chernigov region of Ukraine, which is now the Brianskaya province of the southwest part of the Russian Federation.
+Shub was born on March 16, 1894, into a Jewish family of landowners in the town of Surazh, in Chernigov Governorate of the Russian Empire.
+Shub was born into a lower middle class family.
 Her father, Ilya Roshal, was a pharmacist.
-Shub’s mother died when she was a young child and was also known to have one brother.
-Shub was born into a lower middle class family, and travelled to Moscow before the Russian Revolution.
+Shub's mother died when she was a young child and was also known to have one brother.
+She travelled to Moscow before the Russian Revolution.

-Education

-By the mid-1910s, Shub had settled in Moscow to begin her study of literature at the Institute for Women’s Higher Education.
+By the mid-1910s, Shub had settled in Moscow to begin her study of literature at the Higher Courses for Women.
 There she got involved in the revolutionary fervor emerging amongst young university students.